Wahlberg's "Pain & Gain" knocks Cruise from box office lead

 Another box office heavyweight, Robert Downey Jr., scored big overseas with the international debut of Marvel superhero sequel "Iron Man 3."

-"Pain & Gain" took in $20 million (12.9 million pounds) at U.S. and Canadian theatres over its first three days, according to studio estimates released on Sunday.
+"Pain & Gain" took in $20 million at U.S. and Canadian theaters over its first three days, according to studio estimates released on Sunday.
 Cruise's sci-fi thriller, "Oblivion," slipped to second place with $17.4 million.

 "Iron Man 3" hauled in $195.3 million in 42 international markets, distributor Walt Disney Co said, a total that surpassed the international opening of "The Avengers."
 The movie arrives in the United States and Canada on Friday to kick off Hollywood's lucrative summer blockbuster season.